magandangusername/Hotel/README.md

 1. just type: git pull

-HARD RESET: if everything messes up or displays error and you dont know what to do anymore, just reset everything and force pull from our repository (WARNING: this will reset all changes you have and follows what the repository contains)
+HARD RESET: if everything messes up or displays error and you dont know what to do anymore, just reset everything and force pull from our github repository (WARNING: this will reset all changes you have made and follows what the github repository contains)

 1. type: git fetch --all
 2. then type: git reset --hard origin/main